 For this ride, you can’t use a BMX bike.
 Only mountain bikes can make it through the difficulty of the terrain.
-It is also on the road, and off road path hence helmets are a mandatory requirement.
+Cycling on the Central Coast has some difficult rides.
+This ride is also an on the road, and off road path hence helmets are a mandatory requirement.
 The ride stretches for 42.5 kilometres and provides ample tests for bikers.
 The ride is designed to challenge you but not break your spirit.
 It meanders inside the Ourimbah state forest and edges out into other parts of the subtropical region about the Wyong Train Station.

 Putt Putt to Putty